joshuajaco/mocaron/README.md

 ## `MatcherFn`

-A function that takes an [`express.Request`](https://expressjs.com/en/4x/api.html#req) and returns whether the request should be mocked.
+A function that takes an [`express.Request`](https://expressjs.com/en/4x/api.html#req) and returns whether the request should match.

 ```ts
 type MatcherFn = (req: express.Request) => boolean;